priestd09/corda/docs/source/key-concepts-transactions.rst

 .. image:: resources/tx-chain.png

-It is this series of input state references that link together transactions over time into what is known as a *transaction chain*.
+These input state references link together transactions over time, forming what is known as a *transaction chain*.

 Committing transactions
 -----------------------